When you buy through links on our site, we may earn an affiliate commission. Learn more

 norton 360 logo

 Norton 360 has always stood out as one of the most well-known security suites, so I decided to take a closer look at how well it actually performs in 2025.
-It claims to protect your identity, secure all your devices, and even keep your business data safe, whether you’re on Windows, iPhone, or Android.
+It claims to protect secure all pf your devices, and even keep your business data safe, whether you’re on Windows, iPhone, or Android.
 But does Norton 360 live up to the hype, or are there trade-offs you should be aware of?
 In this review, I’ll walk you through what I found worth shouting about – accessing its real-world performance and ease of use, to the features that work well (and the ones that fall short), so you can decide if it’s the right all-in-one solution for your needs.

 Table of Contents